 Connecticut American Indian and Alaska Native Alone Population By County in 2022

-Among Connecticut counties, Capitol Planning Region had the highest number of people who identified as American Indian and Alaska Native Alone (6,144), followed by Western Connecticut Planning Region (4,573), and South Central Connecticut Planning Region (4,427).
-Northwest Hills Planning Region had the lowest (626).
+Among Connecticut counties, Capitol Planning Region had the highest number of people who identified as American Indian and Alaska Native Alone (5,896), followed by South Central Connecticut Planning Region (4,404), and Western Connecticut Planning Region (4,403).

 In the map below, we show the number and percentage of each county's American Indian and Alaska Native Alone population, as well as the gender percentages when you interact with the map.
 The data can also be found in a table below.
 You can use the table to sort, filter, and explore the data further.